-- Replication features, such as Enterprise Replication (ER), High-Availability Clustering (MACH11), and High-Availability Data Replication (HDR) - Role separation - The OpenAdmin Tool (OAT) for Informix - The ON-Bar utility for backing up and restoring data - The onperf utility to monitor database server performance.
+- Enterprise Replication (ER) for servers that have different owners - High-Availability Clustering (MACH11) - High-Availability Data Replication (HDR) - Role separation - The ON-Bar utility for backing up and restoring data - The onperf utility to monitor database server performance.

 In addition, encrypted connections and column-level encryption (CLE) are supported only if the required security-layer plug-in is separately installed on the host computer.
 You can use the IBM Global Security Kit (GSKit) installation media in \$INFORMIXDIR to set up the security layer.